gh0stl0nely/100-days-of-code/README.md

 **Today's Progress**: React Native, useFocusEffect, allowing android to access camera by adding to AndroidManifest.xml

 **Thoughts:**: Did some bug fix and useFocusEffect :)

+### Day 33: October 25, 2020

+**Today's Progress**: What is AWS?
+AWS is a product that provides suite of cloud computing services including database, lamda function
+- DynamoDB vs AWS S3: DynamoDB is essentially a NoSQL database, whereas AWS S3 is a bucket storage (of files).
+AWS S3 is a massive NoSQL database with Key as filename and Value as values of the file.
+DynamoDB is a NoSQL database, and can deal with **SEMI STRUCTURED DATA**.
+-> AWS S3: Store data as Object and FILES in **BUCKET**.
+We can configure who has the read or write or delete from the Bucket.
+Usually S3 objects are json, jl, csv, text, zip, jpeg, png, xlsx.
+-> DynamoDB:
+-> AWS Lamda Function: The core features of AWS lamda are these function can be waited and triggered on **EVENTS**.

+**Thoughts:**: Did some bug fix and useFocusEffect :)